idanariav/personal-website-docusaurus/docs/books/clear-thinking-book.md

 #### The Ego Default

-**Our ego helps us feel right rather than be right**, and it drives us towards [over confidence](/notes/over-confidence.md) and a sense of a [Just World Bias](/notes/just-world-bias.md), we feel immune to bad luck while being sure that we see the world clearly.
-This is a classic problem of [Image vs core](/notes/form-vs-essence.md), we prefer to protect our image rather than doing what's necessary to improve ourselves.
+**Our ego helps us feel right rather than be right**, and it drives us towards Over confidence and a sense of a Just World Bias, we feel immune to bad luck while being sure that we see the world clearly.
+This is a classic problem of Image vs core, we prefer to protect our image rather than doing what's necessary to improve ourselves.
 We focus on social status rather than skills, information and capabilities.

 :::note[The Ego Default]